-The academy trust's current level of free reserves are in surplus by £202,000, in addition the academy trust had GAG reserves of £357,000, and therefore are considered to be above the level of reserves required for the ongoing needs of the academy trust.
+The academy trust's current level of reserves are in surplus by £202,000, in addition the academy trust had GAG reserves of £704,000 and teaching school reserves of £40,000, and are therefore considered to be above the level of reserves required for the ongoing needs of the academy trust.
 The academy trust has retained this level of reserves as it was unsuccessful in a CIF bid and needs to extend its classroom space.